hatertron3000/shipping-rates-api-demo/README.md

 3. Confirm the UI is rendered
 4. Click the Get Store Information button
 * At this point, the React client should use the API.get() method to invoke the app’s API with the identity and access tokens supplied by Cognito.
 If you receive an error from the API, check the CloudWatch logs for the bcApiClient and bcApiLambda functions.
 5. Confirm the React client receives the store’s information from the BigCommerce API

+### Configure Rates
+Once you are able to launch the UI in the BigCommerce control panel, you can add, remove, and edit the flat-rate shipping methods returned by the app.

 ### Uninstall  Flow